Make an inquiry

 This myth is quite common.
 But the reality is quite different.

-Today, there are numerous programs and smart tools that simplify complex accounts and processes.
+Today, there are numerous programmes and smart tools that simplify complex accounts and processes.

-What really remains important and matters is the ability for an accountant to interpret data and understand how it impacts the business.
+What really remains important and matters is the accountant’s ability to interpret data and to understand how it impacts the business.

 Accounting is not a "high flying" kind of job.
-And accountants don't need to have passed all the units of higher mathematics.
+And accountants do not need to have passed all the units of higher mathematics.

 Myth 4: Accounting is only about accounting entries and classifying financial transactions

-Accounting entries and bookkeeping are interrelated but are distinct processes.
+Accounting entries and accounting are interrelated but are distinct processes.

 What's the difference, you ask?

 Accounting records track every financial "step" you take.
-Accounting, on the other hand, analyzes that data and turns it into useful information for decision making.
+Accounting, on the other hand, analyses that data and turns it into useful information for decision making.

 myths in accounting